hpcleuven/VscDocumentation/source/compute/software/installing_software/easybuild_spack.rst

 .. warning::

-  Do not use default configuration!
+  Do not use the default configuration!

   By default, EasyBuild will (ab)use a hidden directory in your home directory (``$HOME/.local/easybuild``).